wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

-T)  J@  Programming  Language
+T)  JAW  Programming  Language
  ==============================

-J@ Programming Language  is invented in jdollar for MobileAPPS,walletapps by wilmix jemin j at nov 2016.
+JAW Programming Language  is invented in jdollar for MobileAPPS,walletapps by wilmix jemin j at nov 2016.

+JAW is  part of  JDollarPart3.
-J@ is  published  in Github  code is   VERSION 1
+JAW is  published  in Github  code is   VERSION 1

 and  it  will  work  only  in  windows.